adoom2017/DingTalkAuto/README.md

-# DingDingAuto
+# DingTalkAuto
-Auto clock in dingding
+Auto clock in dingTalk use Wechat remote

 use autox.js